 Purpose: The Applied Business Technology degree program provides students customer service specialty courses, general education courses, work experience in a related area, and a series of courses in a specialty area.
-Graduates have qualifications to work in a variety of fields based on the student's area of specialty.
-The areas of specialties are paraprofessional and leadership.
+Graduates will receive a degree in Applied Business Technology and have qualifications to work in a variety of fields based on the student's area of specialty.

-- ٠ Age 16 or older
+- Age 16 or older

 - High school diploma or GED

-- Completion of application process including placement test; or provide SAT or ACT scores less than five years old ٠
+- Completion of application process including placement test; or provide SAT or ACT scores less than five years old

-Contact program advisor for program-specific courses, and see General Education Requirements for Associate Degrees for course options
+Contact program advisor for program-specific courses, and see General Education Requirements for Associate Degrees for course options.